tmoron/tmoron/README.md

-## 👋 Welcome to My GitHub!
+# 👋 Welcome to My GitHub!

-### About Me
+## About Me
-Hi, I'm tom.
-I am a French student currently studying at École 42.
-I'm interested in low-level programming, optimization, and embedded systems.
-I am also interested in reverse engineering, I like to see and find out how things work at the lowest level
+Hi, I'm Tom — a French student at École 42 with a passion for low-level programming, optimization, embedded systems, and reverse engineering.
+I enjoy digging into how things work at the bare-metal level.

-### My Projects
+## My Projects
+Most of my work lives on my personal Git server: [git.tmoron.fr/tom](https://git.tmoron.fr/tom).
 Feel free to explore my GitHub repositories.
-Most of my recent work is hosted on my personal Git server, which you can find [here](https://git.tmoron.fr/tom).